sheldonh/certmeister/README.md

 * _certmeister-redis_ - a redis-backed store
 * _certmeister-rack_ - a rack application to provide an HTTP interface to the CA

-An example, using redis and rack and a policy that always allows requests, is available in [contrib/config.ru](contrib/config.ru).
+An example, using redis and rack and enforcing Hetzner PTY Ltd's policy, is available in [contrib/config.ru](contrib/config.ru).

 To hit the service: